Kyusung4698/PoE-Overlay/README.md

 ## Features

-* Translating of item names from your client language into english.
+* Translating of item names from your client language into *any available* client language.
 * Evaluating of item prices from `poe.trade` in `Chaos Orbs` uses the values of the currency market from `poe.ninja` to convert the currencies.
 * Modal dialog to open the search result website *in game*.